sam0delkin/intellij-psa/README.md

       "source": "string, required.
 May be either 'editor' or 'clipboard'.
 The source of data.
 Either selected text or clipboard", "target": "string, required.
 May be either 'editor' or 'clipboard'.
 The target of data.
 Either replace selected text or copy result to clipboard", "group_name": "string, optional.
 Adds a sub-menu in PSA Actions menu", "path_regex": "string, optional.
-PAth regular expression to filter where this action will be shown" }
+Path regular expression to filter where this action will be shown", "contextual": "boolean, optional.
+When true, the action is also available via Alt+Enter (intention actions) in addition to the editor popup menu"
+    }
   ]
 }